HiZollo/Games/docs/classes/games.md

 | row       | number | *required* | The row index    |
 | col       | number | *required* | The column index |
 - Checks if any lines passing through (`row`, `col`) satisfies winning conditions
-- Returns: string | null (the winner's symbol if valid)
+- Returns: string | null (the symbol that forms a line)

 # LightsUp